 7. Cooking chicken?
 If you intend to eat the skin, rub the outside with a little butter or oil and then lightly season it.
 It’ll give the chicken a nice, crispy, savory skin.
 Not eating the skin?
 Don’t season the outside, as it can’t penetrate the skin.

 8. Although thick bands of fat may be undesirable, try to pick a steak with many small specks and tiny strands of fat in between the muscle tissue.
-At cooking time, these small bits of fat will melt (in a process called marbling) and make the meat juicier and tastier.
+These little bits of fat are called marbling.
+At cooking time, these small bits of fat will melt and make the meat juicier and tastier.

 9. Leaner steak cuts will be a little tougher if cooked past medium.